 A Pennsylvania railroad creosote lawyer may be able to help you and your family receive compensation to offset your losses if you were diagnosed with cancer or a different serious ailment caused by creosote exposure.
 Contact a dedicated railroad injury lawyer who can fight for your rights and help you recover fair damages if the negligence of a railroad employer has cost you your health and reduced your future potential.

-How Creosote Has Been Used in the Railroad Industry
+How Is Creosote Used in the Railroad Industry?

 Coal-tar creosote was developed in the 19th Century to preserve timber from rot, insect damage, and other deteriorating factors.
 It was adopted by the railroad industry primarily for use in treating railroad ties.
 Wood treated with creosote does not need to be replaced as often as untreated wood, thus saving railroad companies significant money.